The 4th Amendment Generally Requires the Police Secure a Warrant.

-The police cannot just break down the door of a person’s home just because he or she has an arrest warrant.
+The police cannot just break down the door of a person’s home just because they have an arrest warrant.
 In Payton v.
 New York, the U.S. Supreme Court held that a valid felony arrest warrant allows police to enter a suspect’s residence to make the arrest, but only when there is a good reason to believe the suspect is inside.

 Without an Arrest Warrant

-The Michigan Court of Appeals has held that Michigan law does not authorize entry into a residence for a warrantless misdemeanor arrest.
-For misdemeanors, the only way a person can lawfully be arrested for a misdemeanor is if it was committed within the view of the police officer.
+The Michigan Court of Appeals has held that Michigan law does not authorize entry into a residence without a warrant for a misdemeanor arrest.
+For misdemeanors, the only way a person can lawfully be arrested for a misdemeanor is if it was committed within the police officer’s view.
 If the officer did not see the commission of the misdemeanor, his only option is to ask a city or township attorney or a state prosecutor to issue a complaint and warrant.

 Arrests at Third Party Residences

-When the person named in an arrest warrant is inside a residence owned by a third party, the rule is simple: Officers must obtain a search warrant or consent before making an entry.
+When the person named in an arrest warrant is inside a residence owned by a third party, the rule is simple: Officers must obtain a search warrant or consent before they enter a residence.
 Both the U.S. Supreme Court (Steagald v.
 United States) and the Michigan Court of Appeals (People v.
 Stark) have held that arrest warrants do not authorize entry into third-party residences – even when officers are certain the wanted person is inside.

-If the police violated your rights, your attorney can do several things to help you.
-Both Michigan and federal courts have consistently ruled that a violation of a person’s rights against unreasonable searches and seizures may result in suppression of evidence.
-For example, if the police obtain evidence as a result of the unconstitutional entry into the home, that evidence should be inadmissible at trial.
+If the police violated your rights, your attorney could do several things to help you.
+Both Michigan and federal courts have consistently ruled that a violation of a person’s rights against unreasonable searches and seizures may result in the suppression of evidence.
+For example, if the police obtain evidence from the unconstitutional entry into the home, that evidence should be inadmissible at trial.
 Evidence that is not related to or did not result from the arrest would not get suppressed.
 If there is not enough evidence to proceed to trial after the illegally obtained evidence is thrown out of court, the case will be dismissed.

 Someone held in jail pending extradition is entitled to a fair, reasonable bond.
 The court will seldom advise the defendant that a bond is available.
 In fact, most lawyers and judges are not even aware that Michigan law provides for a bond pending extradition.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C., has successfully argued for a reasonable bond in multiple cases.
 We have the expertise to educate the court on the state of the law and provide the necessary information to convince the judge to order a reasonable amount for a bond.
 Once the defendant gets released on bond, he would have to surrender voluntarily in the state that issued the warrant.
 Once he surrenders, the Michigan court releases the bond money paid by the defendant.